mantidproject/mantid/dev-docs/source/IndirectDataAnalysisFileStructure.rst

 The many levels of inheritance in the indirect data analysis codebase can be confusing. it is not always clear how they all interact.

-The Ewlin and I(Q,t) are the most different as their components are all contained within a single UI file.
+The Elwin and I(Q,t) are the most different as their components are all contained within a single UI file.
 This is something that should be fixed to be more modular but it could be left till the fit tabs are separated out entirely.

 Fit Tab structure